wenqiang-gu/duneprototypes/duneprototypes/Coldbox/vd/fcl/README.md

 This directory contains fcl configuration files for processing data from the 2021-2022 CERN coldobox tests of the vertical-drift detectors.
-The first set of data was taken with CRP1 and then a very differnt geometry was used for CRP2, CRP3, ..., collectively references as CRP2+.
+The first set of data was taken with CRP1 and then a different geometry was used for CRP2, CRP3, ..., collectively references as CRP2+.
 The readout format and electronics are very different for data from the top and bottom.